BaptisteTomasin/Federated-Learning-Frameworks/TensorFlow_Federated/README.md

 ### Work environment

-To beginning we will create our work environment.
+To beginning, we will establish our work environment.
-If you are on Ubuntu or MacOS, you can install it with this [instruction](https://www.tensorflow.org/federated/install)
+With Ubuntu or MacOS, you can install it with this [instruction](https://www.tensorflow.org/federated/install)

-Else you can also install [Docker](https://www.docker.com/), and after, to build the image with this Dockerfile the command is the following:
+Else you can also install [Docker](https://www.docker.com/), and build the image, from the Dockerfile, with the following command:

     docker build -t project/tff <directory to the Dockerfile>

-This docker image allow you to run all TensorFlow Federated's script.
+This docker image allows you to execute all TensorFlow Federated script.
 For this, nothing could be easier, you run the docker image with the following command:

-    docker run -it --rm -v <directory of the TensorFlow Federated's project>:/My_program/ -v <directory of the data folder>:/data/ project/tff /bin/bash
+    docker run -it --rm -v <directory of the TensorFlow Federated project>:/My_program/ -v <directory of the data folder>:/data/ project/tff /bin/bash

-After it, your project is in the folder **My_program** of the docker and your data is in the folder **data** of the docker.
-To take more information about the use of Docker, you can see this [tutorial](https://docs.docker.com/get-started/).
+After in the docker, your project is in the folder **My_program** and your data in the folder **data**.
+To acquire more information about the use of Docker, you can observe this [tutorial](https://docs.docker.com/get-started/).

-### Analyse of this framework
+### Analyze of this framework

-Currently, TensorFlow Federated has big community with 240 issues and 73 contributor on GitHub.
-So, it's easy to find some helped or examples.
-The script is well commented that makes easy the comprehension of the different function or also the modification of the source script, like with the file [keras_utils.py](/TensorFlow_Federated/MNIST/keras_utils.py) where I modify the class named **_KerasModel's** to return the client metrics during the train or evaluation.
+Currently, TensorFlow Federated has massive community with 240 issues and 73 contributor on GitHub.
+Consequently, it's effortless to find some helped or examples.
+The script is well commented that makes easy the comprehension of the diverse function or also the modification of the source script, like with the file [keras_utils.py](/TensorFlow_Federated/MNIST/keras_utils.py) where I modify the class named **_KerasModel's** to return the client metrics during the train or evaluation.

 To evaluate this framework, I appliqued TensorFlow Federated on the MNIST dataset.
-You can see the commented script in the folder [MNIST](/TensorFlow_Federated/MNIST/).
-For my experience I use ten clients and I do three epochs by round.
-The data of client is randomly selected on all the train dataset of MNIST, the distribution of data is done in the folder [data](/data).
+You can follow the commented script in the folder [MNIST](/TensorFlow_Federated/MNIST/).
+For my experience I manage ten clients and do three epochs by round.
+The data of the client are randomly selected on all the train dataset of the MNIST, the distribution of the data is done in the folder [data](/data).
 And to compare the accuracy of the model we test the model on the test dataset of MNIST.

 Two models are proposed: